jackee777/babelnetpy/README.md

 This is the extension of HTTP API https://babelnet.org/guide

 # install
-Please download the project, use cd to move to the pybabelfy folder and run:
+Please download the project, use cd to move to the babelnetpy folder and run:
 ```
 python setup.py install
 ```